Adrienne Barbeau: 1960s–1989

 Barbeau's then-husband, director John Carpenter, cast her in his horror film, The Fog (1980), which was her first theatrical film appearance.
 The film was released on February 1, 1980, and was a theatrical success, grossing over $21 million in the United States alone, and establishing Barbeau as a genre film star.
 She subsequently appeared in a number of early-1980s horror and science fiction films, including Escape from New York (1981) (also from Carpenter), Creepshow (1982) and Swamp Thing (1982).
 Of her screen work with Carpenter, Barbeau has stated: "John is a great director.
 He knows what he wants and he knows how to get it.
 It's simple and it's easy [working with him]."

-She also appeared in the Burt Reynolds comedy The Cannonball Run (1981), and as the shrewish wife of Rodney Dangerfield's character in Back to School (1986).
+She also appeared in the Burt Reynolds comedy The Cannonball Run (1981), and as the wife of Rodney Dangerfield's character in Back to School (1986).
 Barbeau also starred in the comedy Cannibal Women in the Avocado Jungle of Death (1989).